 The cost of pivots has fluctuated greatly during recent years due to the price and availability of materials for their manufacturing and changing energy and transportation costs.
-The pivot system commonly used for general pricing purposes is a "quarter-mile system," which is about 1,300 feet long and irrigates 120 acres.
-In the United States, a quarter-mile system may cost anywhere from \$650 to \$750 on a per-acre basis, excluding shipping, installation, and the additional expense of running power and water to the pivot.
-Longer systems usually cost less on a per-acre basis.
-For example, a half-mile pivot system (2,600 feet) irrigates about 500 acres and costs \$500 to \$550 per acre.
+The pivot system commonly used for general pricing purposes is a "quarter-mile system," which is about 1,300 feet (396 meters) long and irrigates 120 acres (49 hectares).
+In the United States, a quartermile system may cost anywhere from \$650 to \$750 on a per-acre basis (\$1,600 to \$1,850 USD per hectare), excluding shipping, installation, and the additional expense of running power and water to the pivot.
+Longer systems usually cost less on a per-area basis.
+For example, a half-mile pivot system (2,600 feet, 793 meters) irrigates about 500 acres (203 hectares) and costs \$500 to \$550 per acre (\$1,235 to \$1,360 USD per hectare).
 The relatively high cost of a center pivot system often can be offset by advantages over other types of irrigation systems, such as: